footworkjs/footwork-documentation/docs/getting-started.md

     fw.applyBindings(new MyViewModel(), document.getElementById('my-app'));
     ```

+    !!!
+Note
-    Once `fw.applyBindings` has been called all descendant declarations to the root node will be processed.
+        Once `fw.applyBindings` has been called all descendant declarations to the root node will be processed as well.
 This means any nested viewModels/components/etc will be instantiated and bound per their registrations/configurations/etc.

 ## Browser Support and Polyfills